 The definition of autism is a complex process.
-Most experts agree that autism is a brain development disorder characterized by impaired social interactions, limited communication and repetitive behaviors.
+Most experts agree that autism is a development disorder characterized by impaired social interactions, limited communication and repetitive behaviors.
 Signs usually appear before age 3.
 The cause isn't clear, but recent scientific studies believe there is a strong genetic base.
-New research comes out almost every day on possible causes.
-Some groups advocate for environmental causes such as induced labor, heavy metals, pesticides and childhood vaccinations.
+New research comes out regularly on possible causes.

 SYMPTOMS of AUTISM: